Skip to content

 1. Does the guest OS have an IP address?

-3. Is the vNIC connected to the right virtual network?
+3. Is the vNIC on the correct virtual network?

-4. Is the virtual network mapped to the right VLAN?
+4. Does the virtual network map to the correct VLAN?

 5. Does the host uplink carry that VLAN?